0xSpaceShard/starknet-rivet/README.md

 $ npm run devnet
 ```

-(note: this installs docker if not already installed)

 The starknet-run.sh script can also be called manually (remove the --no-l1 flag to run foundryup as well)

 ```shell